Radarr/Radarr/readme.md

 ## Download
 The latest precompiled binary versions can be found here: https://github.com/galli-leo/Radarr/releases.

+To connect to the UI, fire up your browser and open localhost:7878 or your-ip:7878.

 Docker containers from [linuxserver.io](https://linuxserver.io) can be found here.
 * [Radarr (x64)](https://hub.docker.com/r/linuxserver/radarr/)
 * [Radarr (armhf)](https://hub.docker.com/r/lsioarmhf/radarr/)